open/close all folders

 - In Cherie Bennett's young adult book Life in the Fat Lane Lara gains over 100 pounds in just a few months.
 Her mother thinks she's just eating too much and sneaking snacks, but Lara denies it.
 It turns out she has a rare genetic disorder that makes her gain weight no matter how little she eats or how much she exercises.

-- On one of the early The Simpsons shorts on The Tracy Ullman Show, Bart steals the cookies Marge made, calling it "the perfect crime".
+- On one of the early The Simpsons shorts on The Tracey Ullman Show, Bart steals the cookies Marge made, calling it "the perfect crime".
 They find him later on the floor with a tummy ache, moaning "There is no perfect crime."

 - On Diff'rent Strokes, Arnold gets caught sneaking in a powdered doughnut after all junk foods are banned from his house.